-Discover the delights of island living when you embark on a cruise to the South Pacific.
-Enjoy breathtaking sunsets in Fiji, be inspired by Vanuatu’s dramatic natural landscapes and explore New Caledonia’s rich French heritage - cruising the Pacific Islands offers the ultimate in fun and relaxation!
-Whether you're looking for a romantic getaway, fun-filled family holiday or a relaxing island retreat, try a South Pacific cruise today.
+Discover the delights of island living when you go on a South Pacific cruise.
+Enjoy breathtaking sunsets in Fiji, be inspired by Vanuatu’s dramatic landscapes and explore New Caledonia’s French heritage - cruising the Pacific Islands offers the ultimate in fun and relaxation!

+Some 7,500 islands constitute the South Pacific.
+Grouped into the three main sub-regions of Melanesia, Micronesia and Polynesia, the island nations are home to more than six million people from a diverse variety of backgrounds.
 Melanesia consists of several western islands, most notably Fiji, Vanuatu, New Caledonia and New Guinea.
-Further afield, American Samoa, Tonga, the Cook Islands and French Polynesia make up the bulk of Polynesia, while eight tiny islands north of the equator, including scenic Palau, form much of Micronesia.
+Further afield, American Samoa, Tonga, the Cook Islands and French Polynesia make up the bulk of Polynesia, while eight tiny islands north of the equator, including Palau, form much of Micronesia.

 Big-ship cruise lines such as P&O Australia, Princess Cruises and Carnival Australia visit the region all year round, while the Royal Caribbean, Celebrity Cruises, Cunard Line and Holland America Line offer itineraries from September through to May.